 Higher leverage is essential for expansion

-When compared to its peers, AvalonBay Communities (AVB) had the lowest debt-to-equity ratio of 0.68x.
-It was followed by Camden Property Trust (CPT) at 0.82x, Essex Property Trust (ESS) at 0.89x, and UDR (UDR) at 1.18x.
-Equity Residential forms ~2.9% of the Vanguard REIT ETF (VNQ).
+A peer group comparison shows that AvalonBay Communities (AVB) had the lowest debt-to-equity ratio of 0.70.
+It was followed Essex Property Trust (ESS) at 0.85, Camden Property (CPT) at 0.89, and UDR (UDR) at 1.13.
+Equity Residential accounts for 3.30% of the iShares U.S. Real Estate ETF (IYR).

 Reduced borrowing cost

-In the next article of this series, we’ll have a look at Equity Residential’s valuation in comparison to its peers.
+In the next part of this series, we’ll analyze Equity Residential’s valuation.